 There are many different professional indemnity products available for Contractors and Freelancers.
-So it's important to have some understanding how this insurance works to be able to make an informed decision on which policy is best for your business.
+So it's important to have some understanding how this insurance works to be able to make an informed decision about which policy is best for your business.

 - How much does it cost?